designstem/projects/geometry/index.md

 | background: ./images/photo2.jpg
 | theme: dark
-| chapter: Math, design and feelings
+| chapter: Math, design, and feelings
 | section: Math model as a base for design

 <center>

 <section>

-# Geometric models as a base for design
+# Geometric models as a base for a design

-Let's look at some examples of polyhedra in product design
+Let's look at some examples of polyhedra in product design.

 </section>